microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

 ### The native module

-Now we are ready to interact with the classic Windows process we have previously built.
+Now we are ready to interact with the classic Win32 process we have previously built.
 In a regular UWP scenario, we would have interacted with the App Service directly in the main application.
 However, in React Native for Windows, the UWP app is just a host for the JavaScript layer, so we need to build a native module to expose the APIs we need to JavaScript.

 The next step is to add a native module to your solution.
 This is well documented in the [official documentation](https://microsoft.github.io/react-native-windows/docs/native-modules-setup).
 The module I'm going to build is a C# Windows Runtime Component, but of course you can do the same in C++.